ucl-codec/cloud_infrastructure/docs/user_guide/vpn_setup.md

 ## Install the AWS Client VPN

 PassianFL has been tested with the AWS Client VPN.
-You can use other OpenVPN-comaptible clients, but you will need to adjust the following instructions appropriately.
+You can use other OpenVPN-compatible clients, but you will need to adjust the following instructions appropriately.

 You can install the [AWS Client VPN from the AWS website](https://aws.amazon.com/vpn/client-vpn-download)